jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab3.rst

      |lab-3-1|

 #.
+Click the ``Step 3: Set System System Device Name`` request.
+This item uses
+   a ``POST`` request to the ``BASH utility`` resource to modify the attributes contained within it.
+This step is needed to set the device name in the DSC cluster

+#.
 Click the :guilabel:`Send` button and review the response :guilabel:`Body`.
    You should see that the attributes modified above have been updated by looking at the response.
 You can also ``GET`` the ``global-settings`` by